Why Fireboard Is Not A Good Insulator For Gun Safes

 Low Fire Rating-

-They usually have a fire rating of about 30-75 minutes at 1200-1550 deg. and that doesn't include cool down time or point of no return (where the safe is near combustion).
+They usually have a fire rating of about 30-75 minutes at 1200-1550 degrees and that doesn't include cool down time or point of no return (where the safe is near combustion).
 You will not see a UL FIRE rated safe lined with fireboard, and UL is the only testing facility that will give an honest fire rating.

 Lots Of Seam, And "Air Gap" Problems-